Relax in the Alpilles with a Massage Bien-être by Nancy

 Nancy Gandon was born across the Rhône River from the Palais des Papes, in Villeneuve lez Avignon a village with this tagline “La Provence côté Languedoc.”
 The mighty river serves as the dividing line between the two departments (Provence and Languedoc-Roussillon).

 Nancy tells me that she discovered Shiatsu massage in 2008 after many years of yoga practice and an active interest in natural medicine.
-She offers massages to clients in their home, hotel or at her studio: Massage Bien-être Shiatsu.
+She offers massages to clients in their homes, in hotels or at her studio: Massage Bien-être Shiatsu.

 She also agreed to share a slice of her Perfectly Provence with readers: